Ananthakr/AndroidLabWeek4/README.md

 5. Text to Voice
 6. Custom Typeface
 7. Navigation (If you navigate between activities, back button will be displayed which takes you back to MainActivity)

+PS : I have used ButterKnife Dependency injector in this project, kindly add ButterKnife to project level gradle if you are trying to copy paste the code instead of downloading.